talentedunicorn/orange/README.md

+### Note: This project is not currently being actively maintained.
+## Thank you for using the code and if you'd like to be a maintainer please contact me
 ## Orange
 Orange, an open source and free minimal [Jekyll](http://jekyllrb.com) theme.
 It is a product of my attempt at learning Jekyll.
 This guide will help you get started with the theme's basic customization and settings.